targetteal/o2-pt/game-book.md

 Every circle has 4 core roles automatically created: external link, internal link, facilitator, and secretary.

-The facilitator and the secretary are elected in the select function and operate mainly inside circle meetings.
+The facilitator and the secretary are elected in the select mode and operate mainly inside circle meetings.

 The external link and internal link are used to exchange messages and facilitate communication between circle and external circle, specially during circle meetings.